-Once you arrive on the Côte d'Azur, you can take advantage of the regular local services, also run by SNCF, which run between the major cities, smaller towns and even villages along the French Riviera.
+Once you arrive at the Côte d'Azur, you can take advantage of the regular local services, also run by SNCF, which operate between the major cities, smaller towns and even villages along the French Riviera.
 Trains in Côte d'Azur run along the coastline, which means you can enjoy spectacular views of the Mediterranean as you travel.
-Services on the Marseille-Ventimiglia line run every half an hour until 10 pm at night during the week, but later on the weekends, though not every train will stop at the smaller stations.
+Services on the Marseille-Ventimiglia line run every half an hour until 10 pm during the week.
+However, on the weekends, not every train will stop at the smaller stations.

 From Toulon, the Marseille-Ventimiglia (France to Italy) line heads inland to Vidauban and Les Arcs-Draguignan, before returning to the coast where it calls at Fréjus and Mandelieu-la-Napoule.
 Cannes-Ville and Cannes la Bocca are the next stations, followed by Juan-les-Pins, the picturesque old town of Antibes and the small village of Biot.
 Villeneuve-Loubet and Cagnes-sur-Mer are located on the outskirts of Nice, which is home to three main railway stations served by SNCF trains.

-Most towns have just one station, although Nic, the biggest city in the Côte d'Azur has three; Nice-Ville in the city centre, Nice-Riquier down by the port and Nice St Augustin which is nearest to the airport.
+Most towns have just one station, although Nice, the biggest city in the Côte d'Azur has three: Nice-Ville in the city centre, Nice-Riquier down by the port and Nice St Augustin which is nearest to the airport.
 It takes around an hour to travel from Nice to Ventimiglia at the eastern end of the line, while the journey from Nice to Marseille, in the west, takes about two and a half hours.
 After leaving Nice, the Côte d'Azur railway line passes through Villefranche-sur-Mer and Cap d'Ail before reaching the Gare de Monaco and proceeding to Menton before the service crosses the Italian border and reaches its terminus at Ventimiglia.